 These tiny, wingless insects, and their eggs, called nits, that camouflage themselves on the hair shaft, are very difficult to see.
 Most people have had lice at some point in their life.
-However, some people have not, and even if you have, if it has been too long, you might start to question whether what you are dealing with at the moment is lice or not.
+However, some people have not had head lice, and even if you have, if it has been too long, you might start to question whether what you are dealing with at the moment are head lice or not.
 Thankfully, there are resources, including videos, that can educate caregivers, thus making it easier to identify a head lice infestation.
 If you do have lice, you likely contracted it from head-to-head contact with an infested person.

 What Does Lice Look Like?

-Since the live bugs in a head lice infestation run away from light to avoid detection, they can be difficult to locate and examine a bug to determine what does a lice bug look like in contrast to other bugs that might be in your hair.
-If you have found something in the hair that is a moving bug, you likely do not need to go to the internet to research how does lice look because if it is an insect in the hair, and it’s alive and moving (especially if there are more than one), it's likely a live louse and you are officially dealing with head lice.
+Since the live bugs in a head lice infestation run away from light to avoid detection, they can be difficult to locate so you may ask what does a head lice bug look like?
+If you have found something in the hair that is a moving bug following a visual inspection, you likely do not need to go to the internet to research what does head lice look like because if there is an insect in the hair, and it's alive and moving (especially if there are more than one), it's likely a live louse and you are officially dealing with head lice.
 Each head louse moves very fast so it may be hard to see.

 What Do Lice Eggs Look Like?

-Many parents wonder whether lice and nits are the same thing?
-Lice are the live bugs in an infestation, and the eggs that adult lice lay on the hair shaft are called nits.
+Head lice are live bugs in an infestation, and the eggs that adult lice lay on the hair shaft are called nits.
 Head lice eggs are firmly attached to the individual hairs with a glue like substance.
-The best way to detect a case of lice in its earliest stages is to look for nits (lice eggs).
-To do this, of course, you need to know how to identify lice eggs or how to identify nits.
+The best way to detect a head lice infestation in its earliest stages is to look for nits (lice eggs).
+To do this, you need to know how to identify head lice eggs or how to identify nits.
 Nits are stationary, about the size of a sesame seed, and are found close to the scalp.
-Unlike head lice that quickly scatter and are more difficult to find.
+Unlike head lice that quickly scatter, lice eggs are easier to find.
 Once they are laid near the hair shafts, they stay firmly attached to the strand of hair on which they are laid until they hatch.
-This makes them easier to detect than live bugs.
-If you have never dealt with lice before, when confronted with something in the hair that you might think might be a lice egg, you may still question "what do nits look like or what do lice nits look like?"
+This makes them easier to detect than head lice bugs.
+If you have never dealt with head lice before, when confronted with something in the hair that you might think is a head lice egg, you may still question "what do nits look like or what do head lice nits look like?".

 What Does Lice Look Like In Hair?

-It may be difficult to understand how to identify lice and nits, as they may appear different from when they are out of the hair.
-Found close to the hair shafts, when pulled out of the hair it is easy to identify what do nits look like on a paper towel.
+It may be difficult to understand how to identify head lice and nits, as they may appear different from when they are out of the hair.
+Found close to the hair shafts, when pulled out of the hair it is easy to identify what do nits look like on a white paper towel.
 Off the hair, they are the same color regardless of hair color.
-They will appear brownish in color.
+They will appear brownish in color against the white background.
 They are round on one side and pointy on the other, with a little hair-like antenna protruding from the pointy end.
 Nits hold their shape when pulled out of the hair.
 But what about nits in the hair?
-How to identify head lice, and what do they look like in common hair colors?
+How do you identify head lice, and what do they look like in common hair colors?

 What Does Lice Look Like in Blonde Hair?

-Part of the reason that lice are so difficult to spot early on and difficult to get rid of is that they are able to camouflage easily on the strands of hair.
-However, in blonde hair, they are a bit easier to spot the nits than in darker hair.
+Part of the reason that head lice are so difficult to spot early on and difficult to get rid of is that they are able to camouflage easily on the strands of hair.
+In light hair or blonde hair, it is easier to spot the nits than in darker hair.
 The lighter color of the hair provides a bit more of a contrast to the brownish-colored nit.
-When looking at lice on blonde hair, look at the strands of hair near the base of the scalp.
-It may look like little specs of pepper attached to the hair strand.
-Remember, though, when identifying head lice, that the lice and nits have the uncanny ability to present lighter in blonde hair than they do in dark hair.
+When looking at head lice on blonde hair, look at the strands of hair near the base of the scalp.
+Nits will look like little specks of pepper attached to the hair strand.
+Remember, though, when identifying head lice, that the head lice and nits have the uncanny ability to present lighter in blonde hair than they do in dark hair.

 What Does Lice Look Like In Dark Hair?

-Darker hair provides more camouflage for lice and their eggs than lighter hair.
+Darker hair provides more camouflage for head lice and head lice eggs than lighter hair.
 On dark hair, as is the case with blonde hair, look closely at the strands of hair near the scalp for the eggs.
 They will be attached to the hair, and you should be able to see a distinctive bulge on the strand of hair.
-When wondering how to identify nits, they will appear brown, and when you run your fingers over it, you should feel a tiny bump.
+When wondering how to identify nits, they will appear brown, and when you run your fingers over them, you should feel a tiny bump.
 Are nits hard or soft?
 The answer is that nits are hard with an impenetrable shell.

-Some may find it difficult to find nits, especially if there’s a lot of debris in the hair.
-Most commonly, when we receive calls, our clients have lice, but occasionally, there may be a client who needs help understanding how to identify lice nits and differentiate among other things that may be in the hair like dandruff, hair casts, or DEC plugs that are not head lice related.
+Some may find it difficult to find nits, especially if there's a lot of debris in the hair.
+Most commonly, when we receive calls, our clients have head lice, but occasionally, there may be a client who needs help understanding how to identify lice nits and differentiate among other things that may be in the hair like sebhorric dermatitis, hair casts, or DEC plugs that are not head lice related.
 Let’s face it, most people do not know what head lice look like because they have never seen them before.

-As described previously, nits are the eggs that lice lay on the hair.
+As described previously, nits are the eggs that head lice lay on the hair shaft.
 Nits are glued to the strands of hair and can appear translucent or brownish in color when on the strands of hair.
 To identify nits, try to remove one; if it sticks, it is likely a nit.

-Dandruff is a common ailment that many people deal with at least once in their life.
-Dry scalp causes irritation and itching, and as a person scratches their head, the scalp flakes off.
+Sebhorric dermatitis is a common ailment that many people deal with at least once in their life.
+A dry scalp causes irritation and itching, and as a person scratches their head, the scalp flakes off.
 Dandruff is white in color, and when put against a white background, it will blend in.
-Dandruff does not stick to the hair, so if you see something that easily flakes off, it is not a head lice infestation.
+It does not stick to the hair shaft, so if you see something that easily flakes off, it is not a head lice infestation.
 Telling the difference between dry scalp and the head is fairly easy to do.

-Hair casts are another type of debris that can be found in the hair that are not lice-related.
+Hair casts are another type of debris that can be found in the hair that is not head lice-related.
 When looking at hair cast vs. nits, it can be confusing.
-It is also white in color but, unlike a nit which is head lice related, a hair cast wraps around the strand of hair.
-It will not easily come off the hair when you flick it, but it should be easily removed when you slide it down the strand of hair.
+It is white in color and, unlike a nit which is head lice related, a hair cast wraps around the strand of hair.
+It will not easily come off the hair when you flick it like dandruff, but it should be easily removed when you slide it down the strand of hair.
 In the case of hair cast vs. nit, you can see that the hair cast will blend in when placed on a white background, while the nit, which is about the size of a sesame seed, will look brown.

 These are often mistaken for nits, and understandably so.
 They are pieces of fat cells that stick to the hair shaft.
 They do need to be pulled out of the hair with some force, like nits, but not quite as much force is needed.
 Once off the hair, you will see some distinct characteristics to help you tell them apart from nits.
 They are sticky, and when you squeeze them, they will not hold their shape, unlike nits.
 When placed against a white background, they will blend in, unlike a nit.
 They are sometimes referred to as DEC plug dandruff.
 A DEC plug can also cause panic in a parent because it is sticky, and some folks misidentify it as a nit, thinking they have a head lice infestation.

 How to Identify Lice

-If you find a bug in a family member’s hair, you may right away conclude that you have lice.
-While most bugs do not inhabit a person’s head, here are a few ways to help you understand how to identify lice.
+If you find a bug in a family member's hair, you may right away conclude that you have head lice.
+While most bugs do not inhabit a person's hair, here are a few ways to help you understand how to identify head lice.